Post job

-An infant and toddler teacher is a professional who aids in the cognitive and social development of preschool children by teaching them the most basic skills that focus on play-centered learning and creativity.
+An infant and toddler teacher is an individual who aids in the cognitive and social development of preschool children by teaching them the most basic skills that focus on play-centered learning and creativity.
 Infant and toddler teachers must help children develop positive self-images and encourage them to explore their interests and develop social skills.
 They must plan and carry out a curriculum that teaches children basic skills such as color, shape, and letter recognition.
 Infant and toddler teachers must also meet the children's parents to discuss concerns.

 • Lead team meetings with therapists and clinicians pertaining to quarterlies, annual reports, IEP goals, and parent teacher conferences.